 The receive function uses a free running shift register coupled with the receive state-machine to capture the data.
-When the receiver detects the idle pattern followed by 4 Manchester 'O's the receiver starts to capture data.
-The data is read in and stored into the DPR.
+When the receiver detects the idle pattern followed by 4 Manchester '0's the receiver starts to capture data.
+After the start of data is detected, the data is read in and stored into the DPR.
 The embedded length is used to determine where the CRC should be.
 The CRC is calculated as the data is received and checked against the CRC received with the packet.
 An error bit is set if the two do not match.
 Manchester errors within the packet are detected, and used to abort processing of the message.
 After a packet has been received the Post Amble is tested to see that it follows the proper protocol.
-The Manchester and Post Amble errors also set set status bits.
+The Manchester and Post Amble errors also set status bits.